 Coaching Supervision and Reflective Practice

-We offer Coaching Supervision to experienced and trainee coaches.
-We work with individual coaches one-to-one, peer coaching groups and coaches working internally within organisations.
+We offer Coaching Supervision to experienced and trainee coaches individually and in groups.
+We work with coaches one-to-one, peer coaching groups and coaches working internally within organisations.
+We also offer supervision to Health Coaches.
 Supervision is undertaken by Nick and Hazel, both of whom hold an ILM Level 7 Coaching Supervision qualification.

 Most organisational coaching clients require coaches working for them to have supervision.
 The Association for Coaching, together with the other professional coaching bodies require coaches to provide evidence of on-going supervision when applying for accreditation.